kevinNejad/comp_logic/README.md

     CAUSES_DESIRE = 'CausesDesire'
     MADE_OF = 'MadeOf'
 ```
-Currently, we only fetch the common sense knowledge pertaining to simple nouns (e.g. ...), but the code perimts the addition of adjectives, verbs, noun phrases etc.
+Currently, we only fetch the common sense knowledge pertaining to simple nouns, but the code perimts the addition of adjectives, verbs, noun phrases etc.

 Next, for each of these relations, we construct a prolog rule and update prolexa's stored rules file (prolexa.pl).